OnniVirtanen/python-file-encryption-tool/README.md

-The program can be used for file encryption and file decryption.
-The program is used in command line interface.
+The program is capable of both file encryption and file decryption and is accessed through a command line interface.

+Keep in mind before running the program!
 The program uses Crypto.Cipher library. pip install pycryptodome

 ////
-to encrypt a file "hello.txt" in your current directory:
+To encrypt the file "hello.txt" in your current directory, use the following commands:
 1. run the program.
 $ python3 main.py